Volcano in Amador County, California — The American West (Pacific Coastal)

 (Ghosts on the Premises?)

 Location.
 38° 26.58′ N, 120° 37.844′ W. Marker is in Volcano, California, in Amador County.
-Marker is on Consolation Street west of Main Street.
+It is on Consolation Street west of Main Street.
 Touch for map.
 Marker is in this post office area: Volcano CA 95689, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Old Bavarian Brewery (a few steps from this marker); The Thomas Starr King Bell (a few steps from this marker); Astronomical Observatory (within shouting distance of this marker); Volcano (within shouting distance of this marker); Soldier Gulch (within shouting distance of this marker); a different marker also named Volcano
+At least 8 other markers are within walking distance of this marker: The Old Bavarian Brewery (a few steps from this marker); The Thomas Starr King Bell (a few steps from this marker); Astronomical Observatory (within shouting distance of this marker); Volcano (within shouting distance of this marker); Soldier Gulch (within shouting distance of this marker); a different marker also named Volcano (within shouting distance of this marker); Carlo Andrea Dondero (about 300 feet away); General Store (about 400 feet away).
+Touch for a list and map of all markers in Volcano.

 Also see . . .
 Volcano History.
 A potted history of Volcano, including a very short section on the Union Inn.
 (Submitted on February 3, 2009.)